-Written by Ryan on Thursday the 4th of July 2019.
+Written by Active Minds on Thursday the 4th of July 2019.

 Getting outdoors is important for maintaining a healthy lifestyle; not only does it help to improve our mood, but it also provides a vital dose of vitamin D which is essential for our bone health.
 As an addition to the outdoors helping with our physical health, mental wellbeing can also be improved.